T

 shopping

-A bustling public market where you can find fresh seafood, local produce, and Hokkaido specialties.
-It's a great place for a fresh seafood breakfast or lunch.
+A bustling public market offering fresh seafood, local produce, and dried goods.
+It's a great place to sample Hokkaido's culinary treasures.

 2. Midday